tarantool/doc/doc/1.7/book/box/box_space.rst

        * Before dropping any objects or users, make sure that all their associated privileges have been revoked.

-       * Only the 'admin' user can grant privileges for the 'universe'.
+       * Only the :ref:`'admin' user <authentication-owners_privileges>`
+         can grant privileges for the 'universe'.

        * Only the 'admin' user or the creator of a space can drop, alter, or truncate the space.